Chart Color Schemes

 Educational outcomes in Tongala fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's university qualification rate is 10.5%, significantly lower than Victoria's average of 33.4%.
-Bachelor degrees are the most prevalent at 8.2%, followed by postgraduate qualifications (1.3%) and graduate diplomas (1.0%).
-Vocational credentials are prominent, with 43.2% of residents aged 15+ holding such qualifications, including advanced diplomas (10.2%) and certificates (33.0%).
-Educational participation is high, with 28.0% of residents currently enrolled in formal education: 11.8% in primary, 8.2% in secondary, and 1.1% in tertiary education.
+Bachelor degrees are the most common at 8.2%, followed by postgraduate qualifications (1.3%) and graduate diplomas (1.0%).
+Vocational credentials are prevalent, with 43.2% of residents aged 15+ holding them, including advanced diplomas (10.2%) and certificates (33.0%).
+Educational participation is high, with 28.0% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education